arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ![Installing software (2)](assets/debian_software_install_2.png)

 The package manager handles all the complexity behind the scenes, making software installation simpler than manual compilation and configuration.
-If a package is already found installed, it will prompt the package availability and the version that is installed.
+If a package is already installed, it will prompt for the package's availability and the installed version.

 ### Searching and Managing Packages

 When you're not sure of the exact package name, the `apt search keyword` command helps you find packages related to a topic.

 For instance, `apt search python3` will list all available packages related to Python 3, with brief descriptions of each.
-This is useful for exploring the tools available for a specific task or programming language.
+It is useful for exploring the tools available for a specific task or programming language.
 The following command searches for available packages in general:

 ```bash
 apt search keyword